-A needle valve, as shown in Figure 20, is used to make relatively fine adjustments in the amount of fluid flow.
+A needle valve is used to make relatively fine adjustments in the amount of fluid flow.

 Needle Valve Applications

 Most constant pressure pump governors have needle valves to minimize the effects of fluctuations in pump discharge pressure.

 Needle valves are also used in some components of automatic combustion control systems where very precise flow regulation is necessary.